Websoft9Archive/ansible-template/docs/solution-more.md

 # More

-Each of the following solutions has been proven to be effective and we hope to be helpful to you.
+Each of the following solutions has been proved to be effective and we hope it can give you help.

 ## Configuration